Gopinath0903/19CS301Module8/README.md

 ### Output:
 ![image](https://github.com/user-attachments/assets/0cc71222-9697-4545-a937-b330407cbc02)

-### Result: Thus, the given program is implemented and executed successfully .
+### Result:
+Thus the Python Program to find Find the simple interest by getting the principal, rate and time value from the user was executed successfully .

 EXPTNo.8b program to display elements from a list, present at odd index positions

+### Aim:
-### Aim: To Write a python program to display elements from a list, present at odd index positions
+To Write a python program to display elements from a list, present at odd index positions

 ### Algorithm:

 STEP 1: Start.